TOO122/E-commerce_Sales_Analysis/README.md

 # E-commerce_Sales_Analysis

 ## Project Overview
-This Data Analysis project aims to provide insights into the sales performance of a Fintech based in Lagos, in the 2nd & 3rd quarters of the year 2021.
-By analysing various aspects of the sales data, we seek to identify trends, make data-driven recommendations and gain a deeper understanding of the company's performance.
+This project reviews the performance of an e-commerce business in Nigeria from April to September 2021 (Q2–Q3 2021).
+Over this period, the business generated ₦28.8M in revenue across 3,128 orders, with sales spread across five key categories: Airlines, Betting, Cable, Internet, and Utilities.
+The analysis highlights seasonal peaks in May and September, driven by increased betting activity, higher travel demand, and cable subscriptions.

 ### Data Source
 The dataset used for this analysis is the "Service Provider E_commerce.xlsx"file[Service Provider E_commerce.xlsx](https://github.com/user-attachments/files/22247151/Service.Provider.E_commerce.xlsx)